 They sell them everywhere in Bangladesh and apparently you will see them on the road side being sold by vendors and small food stalls.
 They are strongly representative of culture and life in Bangladesh with their variety of different forms and fillings.

 These little treasures were a joy to make.
 Unbelievably easy and look really impressive on the cake trolley.
-At our June session in Levenshulme Inspire, We gave the floor to a group of women who agreed to teach us a kind of dumpling from Bangladesh.
-We thought we would share it with you.
 Continue reading

 Dimitra showed us how to make two different kinds of parcels.
 Her husband really loves eating these.
 We have decided to show you just one parcel (Tiropitakia) and the filling as well but we will also give you the Spanakopitakia filling too so you can have a choice.